B-UMMI/chewBBACA/README.md

 # Latest updates

-## 2.8.0 - 2.8.4
+## 2.8.0 - 2.8.5

+- Updated **JoinProfiles** process to accept any number of files to join.
+Added `--common` flag to identify and join results for the set of loci common to all input files.
-Added the Sequence Logo component to the individual reports of SchemaEvaluator.
-New implementation of the **UniprotFinder** process.
+- Added the Sequence Logo component to the individual reports of SchemaEvaluator.
+- New implementation of the **UniprotFinder** process.
 A new feature allows users to specify a set of taxa and determine annotation terms based on matches against UniProt's reference proteomes for those taxa.

 ### Additional changes